chickemeeple/js-book/README.md

 This is a JavaScript book.
-I learned JavaScript when I was just a little girl, now I am 14 and want to teach people what I know - for free.
-I hope you get something out of it!
+This book starts from the basics of web development, then moves on to hosting websites & servers.
+Hope you enjoy!